Voluntary Community Service

 - Activist/advocacy groups

-- For the GC Programme, we put the emphasis on direct community service with a local & disadvantaged community.
-While we do understand that much preparation and travel time goes into these activities, we do not count this time towards the 60 service hours.
+- While we do understand that much preparation and travel time goes into these activities, we do not count this time towards the 50 service hours.

 - Some students’ service work might involve leadership and administration roles in building and supporting student organisations.
-Because this is essential work to the functioning of the organisations, we will recognise a portion of this time as part of the 60 hours of service.
-Please discuss this with the co-ordinator.
+Because this is essential work to the functioning of the organisations, we will recognise a portion of this time as part of the 50 hours of service.
+Please discuss this with the course coordinators.